Extraterrestrial atmosphere: Exoplanets

 Several planets outside the Solar System (exoplanets) have been observed to have atmospheres.
 At the present time, most atmosphere detections are of hot Jupiters or hot Neptunes that orbit very close to their star and thus have heated and extended atmospheres.
 Observations of exoplanet atmospheres are of two types.
 First, transmission photometry or spectra detect the light that passes through a planet's atmosphere as it transits in front of its star.
 Second, the direct emission from a planet atmosphere may be detected by differencing the star plus planet light obtained during most of the planet's orbit with the light of just the star during secondary eclipse (when the exoplanet is behind its star).

-The first observed extrasolar planetary atmosphere was made in 2001.
+The first observation of an extrasolar planetary atmosphere was made in 2001.
 Sodium in the atmosphere of the planet HD 209458 b was detected during a set of four transits of the planet across its star.
 Later observations with the Hubble Space Telescope showed an enormous ellipsoidal envelope of hydrogen, carbon and oxygen around the planet.
 This envelope reaches temperatures of 10,000 K. The planet is estimated to be losing 1–5×10^8 kg of hydrogen per second.
 This type of atmosphere loss may be common to all planets orbiting Sun-like stars closer than around 0.1 AU.
 In addition to hydrogen, carbon, and oxygen, HD 209458 b is thought to have water vapor in its atmosphere.
 Sodium and water vapour has also been observed in the atmosphere of HD 189733 b, another hot gas giant planet.

 In October 2013, the detection of clouds in the atmosphere of Kepler-7b was announced, and, in December 2013, also in the atmospheres of Gliese 436 b and Gliese 1214 b.

-In May 2017, glints of light from Earth, seen as twinkling from an orbiting satellite a million miles away, were found to be reflected light from ice crystals in the atmosphere.
+In May 2017, glints of light from Earth, seen as twinkling from an orbiting satellite a million kilometres away, were found to be reflected light from ice crystals in the atmosphere.
 The technology used to determine this may be useful in studying the atmospheres of distant worlds, including those of exoplanets.